Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ob/Gyn Philip Brzozowski, MD, explains some of the more common reasons why you may be bleeding after you have sex and when treatment is necessary.
+Ob/Gyn Erin Higgins, MD, explains some of the common reasons why you may be bleeding after sex and when treatment is necessary.

-Vaginal bleeding might occur if your hymen breaks, from either vaginal intercourse or other means.
-When this happens, this is normal, but it’s different from postcoital bleeding.
-Postcoital bleeding is related to a number of conditions that are infectious or noninfectious.
+Vaginal bleeding is different from postcoital bleeding.
+Postcoital bleeding is related to a number of conditions that can be infectious or noninfectious.

-“With infectious causes, we’re always concerned about genital tract infections,” says Dr. Brzozowski.
+“With infectious causes, we’re always concerned about genital tract infections,” says Dr. Higgins.
 “For noninfectious causes, doctors are concerned about vaginal atrophy, cervicitis and other cervical conditions.”

 Menstruation